Boaz Baptist Chronicles

 With their self-absorbed machismo, prominantly protruding from the legend in their own mind, they have disregarded the Apostle Paul’s estimation of fitting in, for so long, that they lost its meaning.
 Here it is, again.
 “For though I be free from all men, yet have I made myself servant unto all, that I might gain the more.
 And unto the Jews I became as a Jew, that I might gain the Jews; to them that are under the law, as under the law, that I might gain them that are under the law; To them that are without law, as without law, (being not without law to God, but under the law to Christ,) that I might gain them that are without law.
 To the weak became I as weak, that I might gain the weak: I am made all things to all men, that I might by all means save some.
 And this I do for the gospel's sake….”
 (I Corinthians 9:19-23a)

 I remember, when stationed in Florida, servicemen, whose time was up, leaving the service to re-enter civilian society.
-Since all that many of them knew and understood was the language of “grunt,”it was hard for them to get re-acclimated.
-Being a soldier was so ingrained in them, they were useless in normal society.
+Since all many of them knew and understood was the language of “grunt,” it was hard for them to get re-acclimated into normal society.
+Being a soldier was so ingrained in them, they were cumbersome when it came to living a life outside of the military.
 This prompted many of them to re-enlist.
-We called them “lifers,” because they just didn’t/couldn't fit in, anymore, into civilian life.
+We called them “lifers,” because they just didn’t/couldn't fit in anymore into civilian life.

 Being refined doesn’t make you a compromiser.
 It helps you fit better into society.